 - You are an active employee who: - a.
 Is working at least 20 hours per week, - b.
 Is earning wages from a church or ministry organization eligible to offer products and services made available through GuideStone Financial Resources, and - c.
-Has completed your employer's waiting period, if any. - You are a Mission Service Corps missionary assigned by the North American Mission Board. - · You are a chaplain credentialed and endorsed by the North American Mission You must not be eligible for other medical coverage. - You are a full-time vocational evangelist who meets GuideStone's criteria. - You are a retired participant who meets GuideStone's criteria.
+Has completed your employer's waiting period, if any. - You are a Mission Service Corps missionary assigned by the North American Mission Board. - You are a chaplain credentialed and endorsed by the North American Mission You must not be eligible for other medical coverage. - You are a church planter endorsed by SEND Network. - You are a full-time vocational evangelist who meets GuideStone's criteria. - You are a retired participant who meets GuideStone's criteria.